tldr-pages/tldr/pages/common/ng.md

 > Command Line Interface (CLI) for creating and managing Angular applications.

-- Create a new Angular application inside a folder:
+- Create a new Angular application inside a directory:

 `ng new {{project_name}}`